CMPSC 40; CMPSC 32 or (CMPSC 20 and 60); PSTAT 120A or ECE 139; open to computer science, computer engineering and electrical engineering majors only.

 I sent you e-mail through the e-mail address provided by the Registrar's office (umail account).
 It is important that you check your e-mail on that account regularly or add a forwarding instruction so that you receive your e-mail in an account your read regularly.
 Course announcements and the partial grades will be distributed through your umail account.
 You will need a CSIL computer account (or CSIL Access for non-CS majors with COE accounts) for this course.
 For students with COE accounts the CSIL access has been provided automatically.
 For CS Majors your previous CSIL account was activated automaticaly (same userid and password).
 If this is not done automaticaly or if you do not fall into the above categories, please get a COE account through this link (or the tab "Getting Started" in the page CSIL Tech.
 Support and Information).
 If all of this fails please go to the CS Office (2104 Harold T. Frank Hall) and ask the Staff to activate your CSIL access or CSIL account because you are taking CS 130A.
 The COE Computer Accounts (which handles the CSIL accounts) periodically cancels accounts.
 If this happens to you please go to the CS Office to get your account reinstated.
 If the CS office is closed send me e-mail (with copy to the TA and email@example.com) indicating that this has happened and we will try to get it reinstated as soon as possible.
 Sometimes the COE sends you e-mail to your CS account warning you that if you do not change certain feature (password, disk space, etc.) then your account will be closed.
 So you need to READ your CS account mail at least every day.
 You may do this with the command "pine" or you may create a .forward file that will automatically forward your CS mail to your umail.ucsb.edu account.
 More information about mail and .forward files can be found in the FAQs in CSIL Tech.
 Support and Information.

 There will be one programming assignment (programming project).
-It will be due on Monday July 29th.
+It will be due on Monday July 27th (and on July 20 you need to submit whatever you have to receive some preliminary points).
 The code for the Programming Assignment must compile and execute in the LINUX PCs in the CSIL Lab.
 The code must be in G++.
 JAVA IS NOT ALLOWED.
 JAVA IS NOT ALLOWED.
 JAVA IS NOT ALLOWED.
 In the past, students have used C++ on their PCs, and then transfer their code to the LINUX Unix PCs.
 This process is acceptable.
 However, we must warn you that C++ compilers are not 100% compatible, and your code might work on your PC (even under LINUX), but not in the LINUX PCs.
 So if you follow this approach, make sure that you leave some time to debug your code on the LINUX PCs, even if the program works correctly on your PC.
 We can only compile and run your code on the LINUX PCs in CSIL.
 We can only compile and run your code on the LINUX PCs in CSIL.
-There will be about 10 individual assignments.
+There will be several individual assignments.
 They will be assigned during a lecture and will have as deadline the next lecture (or discussion session).
 You will receive a grade for each of these assignments, but not all the assignments will be graded carefully.
 Also, it may be that some individual assignment points will be redistributed among group projects held during discussion sessions.
 Some assignments will have a due date and a deadline and ohters just a deadline.
 If you hand them in after the due date, then 8% of the total points the FULL ASSIGNMENT is worth (not just the part that is late) will be automatically deducted each day (rounded up) the assignment (or part of the assignment) was late (excluding Saturdays, Sundays and University Holidays).
 Assignments will not be accepted after their deadline.